blackducksoftware/import_yocto_bm/README.md

 - NOTREPLACED_NOVERSION = the layer and recipe exist in the KB but the version does not - will not be included in the Black Duck project
 - NOTREPLACED_NOLAYER+VERSION = the recipe exists in the KB but the layer and version do not - will not be included in the Black Duck project
 - MISSING = recipe does not exist in the KB and will not be included in the Black Duck project
+- SKIPPED = recipe is not mapped in bblayers data (corrupt yocto project?) - skipped

 3. For the NOTREPLACED_NOVERSION and NOTREPLACED_NOLAYER+VERSION recipes, you could consider using the `--replacefile repfile` option to map to layers/recipes and version/revisions which exist in the KB, rerunning the script to import them.
 See the section REPLACING LAYER AND RECIPE NAMES below.